White Collar Criminal Defense Lawyer in Columbia, SC

 Do not respond to a grand jury subpoena before talking to your white collar criminal defense attorney – if you are a potential target, you could do irrevocable damage by testifying without consulting your attorney first.
 If you think that you are only a witness, you may be surprised by how quickly a witness can become a defendant after testifying…

 If you have been arrested and indicted, or are awaiting indictment, do not make any statements or give any interviews until you have met with your white collar criminal defense lawyer.
-Contact my office or have family or friends contact me immediately.
+Contact our office or have family or friends contact us immediately.

 White Collar Criminal Defense Attorney in Columbia, SC